noahehall/theBookOfNoah/0current/aws/0networking.md

 - operates at [network (tcp/udp) layer 4](https://www.a10networks.com/glossary/what-is-layer-4-of-the-osi-model/)

 - use cases
+  - highly scalable relative to ALB as NLB does less work
   - connection based routing: tcp/udp/tls; highly scalable vs ALB as the network layer does less work
+    - you create a target group (ec2 dashboard), then add resources to it, then associate the ALB to point to the target group, and when people hit the ALB, it routes to the resources based on some setting
   - static/elastic IP address: by default the NLB provides a static IP per AZ
-  - PrivateLink support: for onprem infrastructre with privatelink into AWS; use an NLB to balance TCP/TLS traffic
+  - PrivateLink support: for onprem infrastructer with privatelink into AWS; use an NLB to balance TCP/TLS traffic
   - websockets support: same as ALB

 ### CLB Classic Load Balancer (original ELB)

-- the olest load balancing solution
+- the oldest load balancing solution
 - use an ALB/NLB for new applications

 - use cases
   - support layer 4 and layer 7 but with fewer features than using ALB/NLB directly
   - useful for existing customers who already have ELB implemented

+### target groups (ec2 dashboard)

+- route to a group of ec2 instances/IP/lambda fns based on host, path, http header, http method, query param, source IP cidr
+- perform health checks on the targets